wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 F5's best practice for a monitor timeout is 3x the monitor interval plus 1 second (for a 10 second interval, the timeout should be 31).

+Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 or 185 seconds between the subscriber and the rest of the cluster.
+This will cause the monitor to fail.
+However, at the next interval, the monitor will succeed.
+Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.

 #### Description
 It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.